Tobacco Studies Journal Club

-The first journal club for 2015 will be held on February 9th, 2015 in South Campus Center Room 222.
-The discussant will be Vasundhara Sridharan, a third year doctoral student in Psychology.
-The topic is Emerging Research on Tobacco Use in Low-SES Populations.
+Our next journal club will be held on April 15, 2015 from 10-11AM in South Campus Center Room 348.
+The discussant will be Elizabeth Medeiros, a first year MPH student (Health Services).
+The topic is New Research on Tobacco-Related Health Disparities.

 Below are articles from past journal clubs.
 Click on the article title to be directed to the article.
 Use the UW proxy bookmarklet to access full journal articles via UW Libraries.